 Listening to Communication Style

-Pay close attention to the candidate's communication style as well.
-Are they direct and assertive in their speech, or do they tend to be more diplomatic and collaborative?
-Do they ask a lot of probing questions, or do they prefer to provide direct answers?
+Pay close attention to the candidate's communication style; Are they direct and assertive in their speech, or do they tend to be more diplomatic and collaborative?
+Do they ask a lot of probing questions, or do they prefer to provide fast answers?
 Those with a "Thinking" preference on the Myers-Briggs scale often communicate in a more logical, analytical manner, while "Feeling" types may be more attuned to the emotional undercurrents in a conversation.
-For instance, a Dominant (D-type) on the DISC scale would likely answer a question about communication style by saying they prefer a "formal" and "big-picture-oriented" approach, while an Influencing (I-type) would likely describe their style as "casual" and "big-picture-oriented."
+For instance, a Dominant (D-type) on the DISC scale would likely answer a question about communication style by saying they prefer a "formal" approach, while an Influencing (I-type) would likely describe their style as more "casual"

 Gauging Decision-Making Approach